The-SocialLion/Power-Monitoring-System-Using-Ml/README.md

 # Power-Monitoring-System-Using-Ml
-this algorithm is used to classify based on the data using SVC and predicts the same
+this algorithm is used to classifyinto four classes based on the data using SVC and predicts the same